Krusty Krab

 The Krusty Krab is a fictional fast food restaurant in the American animated television series SpongeBob SquarePants.
 In the television show the restaurant is famous for its signature burger, the Krabby Patty, the formula to which is a closely guarded trade secret.

 The restaurant was founded by Eugene H. Krabs (often referred to as Mr. Krabs), who is also the owner and manager.
 According to The SpongeBob Musical, Mr. Krabs' daughter Pearl will inherit the Krusty Krab when she grows older.
 SpongeBob SquarePants (who works as the fry cook) and Squidward Tentacles (the cashier) are the only full-time employees.
-The Krusty Krab is open from 9 am to 6 pm six days a week, Monday through Saturday, and closed on Sundays.
 Deemed "the finest eating establishment ever established for eating" in Bikini Bottom, it is constantly challenged by its primary competitor, the Chum Bucket, which is operated by Sheldon J. Plankton, a plankton, and his wife Karen, a waterproof supercomputer.
-It is noted by Mr. Krabs that the Krusty Krab is clean and disease-free.

 One of the main settings of the series, the Krusty Krab was introduced in the pilot episode, "Help Wanted", where SpongeBob applies for the fry cook job at the restaurant.
 The Krusty Krab has also been featured in other media, including a theatrical film series, a Broadway musical, video games, and toys.
 It has been referenced or parodied throughout popular culture and has also inspired real-life establishments.